"Lodge - noun : a house or hotel in the country or mountains for people who are doing some outdoor activity"

 Welcome to Viking Mountain Lodge!

 This ain’t Ft.
 Wilderness at Disney World.
 It’s the middle of the Cherokee National Forest, partner.
 Rustic is not a theme here.
 It’s a way of life.
-It’s taken me six years to figure out how things work up in these mountains.
+It’s taken me eleven years to figure out how things work up in these mountains.
 Let me get you city folk up to speed.
 Your lives may depend on it…

 This log home was built in 1977 for a man named Jack Chandler, and some of the locals still refer to it as “Jack’s Place.”
 The logs are all made of hemlock, hand-hewn on the exterior side.
 You’ll notice that there’s spots where the logs have twisted and shifted with age and as the bedrock has heaved over the years.
 This mountain is a living thing that’s constantly changing, causing cracks and gaps to open and close with the temperature, humidity, and the mountain’s aspiration.
 Personally, I think it just adds to the charm of Viking Mountain Lodge.
 Anyone can have a new log home built with perfectly straight and level joints, but as with people, it takes time to develop character.
 It took decades of rain, sun, and cold to foster the dark, silvery patina you see on the wood outside.